Skip to content

 ///

-/// A `MaybeUninit<T>` has no validity requirement – any sequence of bytes of the appropriate length,
+/// A `MaybeUninit<T>` has no validity requirement – any sequence of [bytes][reference-byte] of the

-/// initialized to any value or uninitialized, are a valid value of `MaybeUninit<T>`.
-Equivalently,
+/// appropriate length, initialized or uninitialized, are a valid representation of `MaybeUninit<T>`.

 ///

-/// Note that "round-tripping" via `MaybeUninit` does not always result in the original value.
+/// However, "round-tripping" via `MaybeUninit` does not always result in the original value.

 /// Concretely, given distinct `T` and `U` where `size_of::<T>() == size_of::<U>()`, the following